henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/2-Basic-WordPress-and-Gatsby-Setup.md

 - So here we first define our `fetchPages()` function, that will recursively keep on fetching pages (10 at a time) until there is no more to fetch.
 It adds them to the `allPages` array.
 - Then, we map over `wpPages` and call `createPage()`.
 An action passed down by the  `createPagesStatefully()` function given by the Gatsby API ([See docs here](https://www.gatsbyjs.org/docs/node-apis/#createPagesStatefully)).
+- We use `page.isFrontPage` to check if we need to adjust the path.
+For the home page we want the path to be the root path `/` instead of `/home/`.
 - In `createPage()` we set the path equal to the uri.
 This will be creating the slug for the individual page.
 The **component** gets our `pageTemplate` assigned and finally, we pass the pages data to the context.

 **-> See the complete file here: [createPages.js](https://github.com/henrikwirth/gatsby-starter-wordpress-advanced/blob/tutorial/part-2/create/createPages.js)**